playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 Without running the code, everything looks pretty good, right?

-> Maybe you've spotted the error by now - that's great!
-Just remember - we all make these small mistakes from time-to-time.
+> Maybe you've spotted the error by now — that's great!
+Remember that we all make these small mistakes from time-to-time.
 Don't dismiss the idea of error handling out of hand as we go forward.

 But oh no!
 When you run the application, it's not showing the `h1` or any of the list items like we would expect it to.

-The reason those items aren't showing on-screen is because an error is being thrown.
-Open your console on any of these examples and you'll find an error waiting for you:
+The reason those items aren't showing on-screen is that an error is being thrown.
+Open your console on any of these examples, and you'll find an error waiting for you:

 > Error: can't access property "priority", item.item is undefined

-Luckily, this error is a fairly easy fix, but even if we do; bugs will inevitably be introduced into our apps.
-A white screen is a pretty sub-par experience for our end users - they likely won't even understand what happened that lead them to this broken page.
+Luckily, this error is a fairly easy fix, but even if we do, bugs will inevitably be introduced into our apps.
+A white screen is a pretty subpar experience for our end users — they likely won't even understand what happened that lead them to this broken page.

 While I doubt we'll ever convince our users that an error is a _good_ thing, how can we make this user experience _better_, at least?

 Before we do that, however, let's explore _why_ throwing an error causes the rendering of a page to fail.

-# Throwing Errors Causes Blank Screens?!
+# Throwing Errors Causes Blank Screens?! {#errors-blank-screens}

 As shown before, when an error is thrown during a component's [render step](/posts/ffg-fundamentals-side-effects) it will fail to render any of the contents from the component's template.
 This means that the following will throw an error and prevent rendering from occurring: